 There is a brief shoulder season in May before the peak season arrives in June.
 However, given the current state of international affairs tourism is down in Zimbabwe and the park is unlikely ever to be too busy like in the Kruger or the Serengeti.
 There are also a limited number of camps in the park and that limits the number of visitors in the park at one time.

-What’s Your Typical Safari Day?
+What’s A Typical Day On Safari Like?

 - 06:00 – Wake up call